pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 .. |Q| replace:: :math:`|\textbf{Q}|`

-The Horace ``sqw`` object is the main object that Horace operates with.
+The ``sqw`` object is the main object Horace uses.
-It contains full information about the results of a neutron experiment.
+It contains complete information about the results of a neutron experiment.
-This information includes information about each neutron "event" registered in the experiment. "events" information is stored in a 1-D dataset called the "pixels".
-This dataset is usually by far the largest part in size of ``sqw`` object.
+This includes information about each neutron "event" registered in the experiment.
+We refer to this information as the "pixels", which make up the majority of the ``sqw`` 's memory usage.

-Another part of ``sqw`` object is a 0 to 4-dimensional histogram (binning) of the "pixels"  in space of interest, most often the reciprocal space (``hkl-dE``), which we call the "image".
+Another key part of the ``sqw`` is a 0- to 4-dimensional histogram (binning) of the "pixels", which we call the "image".
+Most often this binning is done in reciprocal space (``hkl-dE``).
-This carries only limited information about the original data, i.e. only the averaged neutron intensity contributed into the image space bins.
+This carries only limited information about the original experiment, i.e. only the average neutron intensity in each of the reciprocal space bins.
-The "image" is the main part of Horace's ``dnd`` object -- the second by importance Horace's object.
+The "image" is the main part of Horace's ``dnd`` along with some meta-information for displaying and analysing it.

 .. note::